Click play above to listen to the audio version of “BAD DOG: Of Battlescars and Moonbeams” read by Ryan Heller or check out the entry below!

 As a culture we are enmeshed with identification and compartmentalizing.
 Sexual identification, mental diagnosis, class structure, spiritual or religious denomination.
 Words like: depressed, bipolar, gay, straight, pansexual, good, bad, liberal, left wing, conservative, he, she, orthodox, Jewish, Buddhist, American, European, right, wrong, blah, blah, blah – and one more blah for good measure.
 Words are used to label each other, to identify a person or self based on – what?
 Expectation?
 Assumption?
 Genetic makeup?
 Belief?

 The other night I walked through my neighborhood, passed a bold red and black sign that read: BAD DOG.
 I found myself mildly obsessing over that stupid sign, way more than I care to admit.
 I’m sure the homeowner had a perfectly understandable reason for adorning their gate with BAD DOG – for protection, warning, whatever.
 But what bothered me, what I began to obsess over, was how it dictated what I should feel.
 BAD DOG communicates fear, a label that plants caution.
-I unconsciously accepted BAD DOG as truth and believed this mystery dog is indeed a bad, horrible monster of which I must steer clear.
+I unconsciously accepted BAD DOG as truth and believed this mystery dog is indeed a bad, horrible monster of queen vegas casino games which I must steer clear.
 If I encounter BAD DOG on the street, I’d more than likely meet it with fear.
 And unless thoroughly proven otherwise, would continue believing BAD DOG for the remainder of my days.
 This pup could be the sweetest dog in our neighborhood, it may roll over for tummy rubs at the sight of a stranger.
 But a given label has qualified this animal as bad.
 A label that has shaped a fragment of my reality by proclaiming BAD DOG, and who knows the potential ripple effect it could have.

 We do it everyday.
 Not only do we label those around us, but we label ourselves.
 We carve an identity of words and judgment, tightening a metaphoric, self-imposed straight-jacket around our spirit.